 On the Application Configuration page, go ahead and add some application settings:

-Just to dig a little deeper on what we're defining here:
+Just to dig a little deeper into what we're defining here:

 - Session Duration - Once you've got this working you can play around with this but I typically keep this to 24 hours.